-Taking into account the site context, landscape character and the visual and landscape analysis above it can be concluded that the site is currently rural in nature, with few visual detractors with albeit a rather weak existing landscape character.
-If development is sensitively designed with appropriate mitigation the changes to the local landscape character could be reduced, with some beneficial effects that could accrue from establishing or possibly re-establishing some of the historic field pattern.
+Taking into account the site context, landscape character and the visual and landscape analysis above it can be concluded that the site is currently rural in nature, with few visual detractors in the local landscape.
+If development is sensitively designed with appropriate mitigation the changes to the local landscape character could be reduced.
 In landscape and visual terms, with appropriate established mitigation planting, the site could be suitable for development.